ilendl2/one-click-hugo/site/content/about/support-us.md

 ---
 title: Support Us
 ---
-<p>During this extraordinary time of "lock-down" we are providing our parishioners and other supporters with a new way of supporting the work and mission of our Church by donating online </p>
+<p>During this extraordinary time of  COVID-19 and "lock-down" we are providing our parishioners and well-wishers with a new way of supporting the work and mission of Good Shepherd via online donations. </p>

 <h4>Donate Online</hd>

-<p>Use any major credit or debit card (Visa, MasterCard, Amex, Discover etc.) to make your contribution using our secure donation form.</p>
+<p>You can use any major credit or debit card (Visa, MasterCard, Amex, Discover etc.) to make your contribution using our secure donation form.</p>

 <div class="grid-container">